Shania Twain announces Knoxville concert - NewsBreak

 Her lead single for the “Queen Of Me” album, “Waking Up Dreaming” is her first single released since 2017.
 The single also marks Twain’s first release with her new label partner Republic Nashville, which is a division of Republic Records.

-Speaking of Nashville, Twain will be headlining an inaugural concert at Nashville’s GEODIS Park with Tennessee country artist Kelsea Ballerini and country-rap-gospel artist Breland in June 2023.
+Speaking of Nashville, Twain will be headlining an inaugural concert at Nashville’s GEODIS Park with Tennessee country artist Kelsea Ballerini and country-rap-gospel artist Breland in June 2023.‘CoComelon LIVE!
+JJ’s Journey’ coming to Knoxville

 There’s no doubt Twain will be well received by her Tennessee fans come next year.
 “Let’s go…”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.